75,000 trapped in refugee camp on Jordan-Syria border, Amnesty warns

 The rights group released satellite images Thursday that show the extent of a makeshift refugee camp in al-Rukban, an area of desert known as the berm, along Jordan's northeast border with Syria.
 It's also near both countries' borders with Iraq.

-The camp has grown from 368 shelters a year ago to 8,295 this month, Amnesty said.
+The camp grew from 368 shelters a year ago to 8,295 this month, Amnesty said.

 The group also released video footage, obtained by a tribal council whose activists operate in the area, that it said showed dozens of makeshift graves of refugees who had perished amid the desperate conditions.